“My teenager hates school, and I don’t know what I should do!”

 7. Help your teen to learn organisational and study skills

 Many students who don’t like school feel overwhelmed by schoolwork, projects, tests, exams, etc.

-Most of these students haven’t learned how to prioritise, plan, stay organised, manage their time, and study effectively.
+Most of these students haven’t learned how to prioritise, plan, stay organised, manage their time, and focus when studying.

 If this describes your teen, encourage – but don’t force – her to develop these skills.
 To do so, she can check out relevant resources and sign up for programmes.

-When students develop the necessary organisational and study skills, they enjoy school more.
+When students develop the necessary organisational skills and apply effective study tips, they often stop hating school!